sdougbrown/reckoning/README.md

 Reckoning is a data-driven time visualization library.
 That's a very fancy way of saying a 'calendar'.

-Reckoning is currently built in [Mithril](http://mithril.js.org), which is a nice small framework that handles rendering the views and some other great stuff.
+Reckoning is currently built in native JS and has 'vanilla views', but there is a heavy leaning towards integration with [Mithril](http://mithril.js.org), which is a nice small framework that handles smart on-the-fly re-rendering.

 ### What's the point?